Top Dietitian-Approved Third-Party Supplements

 1. Thorne Magnesium Bisglycinate

-• Certified By: NSF
+• Certified by: NSF Certified for Sport

 2. Pure Encapsulations Omega-3 Ultra

-• Certified By: IFOS
+• Certified by: IFOS

 3. NOW Foods Zinc Picolinate

-• Certified By: UL/NPA GMP
+• Certified by: UL/NPA GMP

 4. Thorne Vitamin D + K2

-• Certified By: NSF GMP
+• Certified by: NSF GMP

 5. Garden of Life Multivitamin

-• Certified By: NSF GMP
+• Certified by: USDA Organic, NSF

-• Buy it here on Amazon
+Buy Women’s here on Amazon

 7. Vital Nutrients Iron-C